310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 But, I’ll forget about it.
 So you should forget about it too, please.
 {% endbubble %}

 {% bubble Subaru worried %}
 U…h?
 Forget about what?
 {% endbubble %}

 {% bubble Chiaki pastserious %}
 All those things I said—where I was only pretending to be a hero, talking like some know-it-all.
 {% endbubble %}

 {% bubble Subaru serious %}
-……
+…………
 {% endbubble %}

 {% bubble Chiaki pastsad %}
 I was never a hero.
 I loved them, I longed to become them— But no matter how hard I try, I will never be able to become one—

 I finally realized that.
 I finally recognized that.
 {% endbubble %}

 {% img /img/es/eventstory/meteorimpact/secondhalfch18_1.jpg %}

 {% bubble Subaru worried %}
 What’re you saying, Bucho~…?
 {% endbubble %}

 {% bubble Chiaki pastsad %}
 Thinking back on everything — it was all just some stupid, childish dream.
 I never understood a single thing.

-Our world is not like a tokusatsu show.
+Our world isn’t like a tokusatsu show.
 Every guy in the whole, entire world realizes that early on, but I never did until this very moment.

 No… I *should* have realized, but I refused to accept it.

 But… I can’t do it anymore.
 {% endbubble %}

 {% img /img/es/eventstory/meteorimpact/secondhalfch18_2.jpg %}

 {% bubble Subaru serious %}
 ……
 {% endbubble %}

 {% bubble Chiaki pastsad %}
 I mean, look at me!
 I can’t do *anything*!
 You asked me what I’ll do for him, didn’t you?
-There’s not a single thing I would ever be able to do, Akehoshi!
+There isn’t a single thing I would ever be able to do, Akehoshi!

 I don’t even have a clue where to start!
 I bet it would just go to waste even if I did try!